whprocter/RPr-Kang-2020/docs/report/preanalysis.md

 * tqdm==4.45.0
 * folium==0.10.1

 ### Planned differences from the original study

+The study will atteept to reproduce the original methods exactly, but some deviations will be inevitable due to ambiguous information in the original article.
+1. The road network used in the original analysis (or, at least in the provideed notebook) was restricted to the bounds of Chicago.
+Thus, the original notebook does not includee hospitals outside the city limits and creates a boundary effect that inaccurately portrays accessibility for Chicago.
+To fix this, we included a 15-mi (24km) buffer that accounts for a 30-minute drive time outside of the city (at 30mph)
+2. Adding this buffer introduces errors in the OSM syntax.
+Namely, string characters in the 'maxspeed' column.
+The following code allows us to remove thos characters:
+**I'm not sure if this counts as a planned deviation**
+3. We will add code to benchmark processing time on important sections of code.
+4. We plan to add code to produce the same classifide output maps provided in the results of the original study.

+In addition to this, we have compiled two separate notebooks.
+In one, we deviate from reproducing the exact results and instead aim to add improvements to the original code that we deem more appropriate for the given analysis.
+In the other, we compile code to automate the pre-processing steps that the original notebook fails to include.
+We believe this will facilitate a more reproducible and replicable methodology.

+In the improvements notebook, we intend to:
+1. Add code to summarizee the road network avg speeeds before and after the ```network_setting``` function is run.
+2. Improvee the ```calculate_catchment_area``` function to avoid calling computationally intensive functions multiple time.
+Instead of using spatial algorithms like ```nx.ego_graph```, we will use ```nx.single_source_dijkstra_path_length``` to create a dictionary of nodes, and query those nodes to create 10, 20, and 30 minute drive-time polygons.
+This function will be called ```dijkstra_cca_polygons```
+3. We will add options to run the code with different weighting schemes.
+Kang et al (2020) applied a set of weights (1.00, 0.68, & 0.22) to respective travel time zones (0-10, 10-20, & 20-30 min) to account for distance decay in their analysis.
+Though not explained in their methodology, these weights were likely derived from Luo & Qi's (2009) paper, which used the same E2SFCA method to assess spatial accessibility to primary care physicians in northern Illinois.
+In their results, Luo & Qi (2009) referenced a second weight set that represented a shaper distance decay: 1.00, 0.42, & 0.09.
+Another weighting scheme can be found in
+Delamater, Shortridge, and Kilcoyne (2019).
+They derive a logistic cumulative distance function, with distance decay based on distance to the nearest facility for a population, and find this to be the most accurate weight values for healthcare service distance decay: 1.0, 0.5, 0.1.
+Both thesee weighting schemes are provided in the improvements code.

+In the pre-processing notebook, we intend to automate pre-processing steps for:
+- Covid-19 Cases (and corresponding zip code shapefiles)
+- Tract population data (and corresponding tract shapefiles)
+- Hospital data
+- Chicago hexagon grid

 ### Evaluating the reproduction results

+In order to evaluate the reproduction results, we will

 ## Referencing the original paper